swtan346/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view patients with specific tags.
-2. Nursing Address Book shows the patient list.
+2. NAB shows the patient list.

    Use case ends.

 **Extensions**

 * 1a.
-Nursing Address Book detects that the given parameter is invalid.
+NAB detects that the given parameter is invalid.
     * 1a1.
-Nursing Address Book shows an error message.
+NAB shows an error message.
 * 1b.
-No patient with the specified tags are found in Nursing Address Book.
+No patient with the specified tags are found in NAB.
     * 1b1.
-Nursing Address Book displays an empty list.
+NAB displays an empty list.

     Use case ends.